jameswilddev/maryland-game-engine-old/docs/file-formats/patch.md

 Immediately followed by:

 - 16 bytes representing the identifier of the tag.
-- An unsigned byte specifying the length of the string in UTF-8 encoded bytes.
+- An unsigned byte specifying the length of the string in UTF-8 encoded bytes (at least 1).
 - The bytes of the string, UTF-8 encoded.

 ## 6 - Set Color